 - 1. The child's behaviour improves and the teacher chooses to move the peg back onto the sun. - 2.
 The child's misbehaviour continues and the peg is moved to a rain cloud.
-Once on the rain cloud the child may lose Golden Time or, at the discretion of the Leadership Team, a more immediate sanction may be applied.
+Once on the rain cloud the child will lose Golden Time.